Google AI Shopping Graphic Image

 Broken Links and Redirect Chains

-Structured Data (Schema Markup)
+Structured Data

-XML Sitemap & Robots.txt
+XML Sitemap and Robots.txt

-404 Pages & Custom Error Handling
+404 Pages and Error Handling

-Not all 404 errors are bad, but you should track them and ensure your 404 page is user-friendly and branded.
+Not all 404 errors are bad, but you should track them and ensure your 404 page is helpful and branded.
 Include links to key categories or a search bar to keep users engaged.
 Tools like Google Search Console or your analytics platform can help you monitor 404 trends and decide which ones to fix or redirect.

-Site Architecture & Navigation
+Site Architecture and Navigation

 Keep Your Structure Flat